Why visit Wales, with beautiful history, breath-taking scenery & only 90 minutes away from Liverpool!

 Conwy is perhaps the most magnificent castle in North Wales situated at the mouth of the River Conway estuary guarding the town, eight imposing towers, two fortified gateways and thick walls are in a remarkably good condition.
 It's not hard to imagine and to travel back in time to the days when Edward I made Conway his home

 Conway or Conwy also has the finest example of an Elizabethan House as well as the claim to the UK’s smallest house and it’s a great fishing town where you can eat traditional fish and chips and enjoy an ice cream.
+With your North Wales tour guide, spend an enjoyable day exploring the Conwy.

 King Edward built Caernarfon Castle in 1280, at the same time as he built Harlech & Conway castles.
 The cost to build the ring of castles was enormous, 90% of the nation’s annual income.
 He was a cultured, wealthy ruler & wanted to be sure everyone knew it and of course to intimidate any further attempts to overpower him and his armies.
+If you want to know more about this castle, rely on the tour guide of Brilliant Liverpool Tours.

 Prince of Wales